r0mymendez/schemaspy-snowflake/README.md

 ---

 # 🔍 Schemapy
-After executing Docker Compose, you'll find our comprehensive web interface in the output folder.
+After executing Docker Compose, you'll find a web site in the output folder.
 This page features multiple tabs, each offering distinct functionalities, and below, we will explain them

 ## Functionality Tabs
 * **Tables:** Provides an overview of all tables in the database schema.